karthik/ddd/README.md

-# A Realistic Guide to Making Data Available Alongside Code to Improve Reproducibility.

-_Nicholas J Tierney\* (1,2) & Karthik Ram\* (3)_
+# Incentives are the biggest barriers to widespread data sharing.

-1 = Monash University, Department of Econometrics and Business Statistics, Melbourne, Australia
+1 = Monash University, Department of Econometrics and Business Statistics, Melbourne, Australia\\

-2 = Australian Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS)
+2 = Australian Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS)\\
+3 = Telethon Kids Institute, Perth Children's Hospital, Perth, Australia\\

-3 = Berkeley Institute for Data Science, University of California, Berkeley, USA
+4 = Berkeley Institute for Data Science, University of California, Berkeley, USA\\

-\* = Both authors contributed equally to the work
+* = Both authors contributed equally to the work\\

+Correspondence to:\\
+Nicholas Tierney (nicholas.tierney@gmail.com) and Karthik Ram (karthik.ram@berkeley.edu)

 **Abstract**